bijancamp/bijancamp.com/content/about.md

 Hi, I'm **Bijan**!
 I'm a Senior Developer in Data & AI at S&B.

-I love blending people, processes, and tools to deliver data & AI solutions faster and more reliably.
+I love blending people, processes, and tools to build software and deliver data & AI solutions faster and more reliably.

 Check out [my blog posts] for insights into data & AI—especially within the Azure ecosystem.